ursalaan/cf_ai_incident_assistant/README.md

 # Cloudflare Incident Triage Assistant

-A small incident-triage assistant built on **Cloudflare Workers**, **Workers AI**, and **Durable Objects**.
+An incident triage assistant built using **Cloudflare Workers**, **Workers AI**, and **Durable Objects**.
-It’s designed to mirror how engineering teams investigate real production issues (deploy regressions, slowdowns, outages) by guiding a structured line of questioning and next steps.
+The project explores how engineering teams investigate outages, regressions, and post-deployment performance issues in a structured and repeatable way.

 ---

-## What it does
+## Overview

+This tool provides a lightweight workflow to support early-stage incident analysis.
+Instead of returning generic chatbot-style answers, it guides engineers through a clear triage process.

+Engineers can:

-You describe an incident in plain language.
-The assistant responds in a consistent engineering format:
+- Describe an incident in plain language

-- **Summary** (what’s happening)
-- **Likely causes** (what commonly explains this pattern)
-- **Next steps** (what to check / change next)
-- **Questions to ask** (what information is needed to confirm root cause)

-The goal is practical triage and clearer debugging, not “chatbot-style” answers.
+- Receive structured guidance rather than open-ended responses
+- Maintain short-term context per incident using session-based memory
+- Focus on diagnosis, investigation steps, and follow-up questions

+The assistant is designed to **support reasoning and investigation**, not replace existing debugging or monitoring tools.

 ---

-## Key features
+## Key Features

-- **Workers AI (Llama)** used to generate the triage response
+- Structured incident analysis generated using **Cloudflare Workers AI (Llama)**
-- **Durable Objects** used to keep short-term context per incident session
+- Session-based memory implemented with **Durable Objects**
-- **API-first design** via `POST /chat`
-- **Browser-friendly (CORS-safe)** so a simple frontend can call the API
+- Serverless API built on **Cloudflare Workers**
+- CORS-safe request handling for browser-based clients
-- Multiple sessions supported (e.g. `demo`, `demo2`) to run parallel investigations
+- Supports multiple concurrent incident sessions (e.g. `demo`, `demo2`)

 ---

-## Architecture (high level)
+## Architecture

+The application is intentionally split into clearly separated components to reflect a real-world production setup.

-### Frontend (static HTML)
+### Frontend (Static HTML)

-- Lightweight HTML + JavaScript UI
+- Lightweight HTML + JavaScript interface
-- Sends incident messages to the backend using `POST /chat`
+- Sends incident descriptions to the backend using `POST /chat`
-- Uses a session name so each incident thread keeps its own context
+- Uses a session name so each incident thread maintains its own context

-The frontend is intentionally minimal so the focus stays on the Cloudflare backend primitives.
+The frontend is deliberately minimal to keep the focus on backend architecture and Cloudflare primitives.

+---

-### Worker (API layer)
+### Worker (API Layer)

-- Exposes `/chat`
+- Exposes a `/chat` endpoint
-- Validates requests and handles CORS
+- Handles request validation and CORS
-- Routes requests to a session-specific Durable Object
+- Routes each request to a session-specific Durable Object

+---

 ### Durable Object (ChatSession)

-- Stores recent conversation turns for that session
+- Stores recent conversation turns for a single incident
 - Preserves context across multi-step investigations
-- Avoids shared-state conflicts between different incident threads
+- Prevents shared-state conflicts between parallel sessions

+---

 ### Workers AI

-- Receives the current message + recent context
+- Receives the current incident message along with recent context
-- Returns a structured triage response
+- Returns a structured triage response:
+  - Summary
+  - Likely causes
+  - Next steps
+  - Questions to ask

 ---